Laffer curve: Norway

-In 2022, Norway increased its maximum wealth tax rate to 1.1%.
-They were expecting a revenue increase of $146 Million but experienced a revenue drop of $594 Million as wealthy taxpayers left the country.
+In 2022, Norway raised its maximum wealth tax rate to 1.1%.
+The Guardian reported that a record number of wealthy Norwegians relocated abroad, mostly to Switzerland, following the increase.
+Ole Gjems-Onstad, professor emeritus at the Norwegian Business School, estimated that the departures could reduce expected revenue, against a projected gain of about US$146million.
+However, figures from the Norwegian Ministry of Finance show wealth tax revenue rose from about 27 billion kroner in 2022 to an estimated 34 billion in 2025, and departing taxpayers represented a small fraction of total wealth-tax payers.

 Other

 Laffer has presented the examples of Russia and the Baltic states, which instituted a flat tax with rates lower than 35% around the same time that their economies started growing.
 He has similarly referred to the economic outcome of the Kemp-Roth tax cuts, the Kennedy tax cuts, the 1920s tax cuts, and the changes in US capital gains tax structure in 1997.
 Some have also cited Hauser's Law, which postulates that US federal revenues, as a percentage of GDP, have remained stable at approximately 19.5% over the period 1950 to 2007 despite changes in marginal tax rates over the same period.
 Others however, have called Hauser's Law "misleading" and contend that tax changes have had large effects on tax revenues.

 In 2012, based on Laffer curve arguments, Kansas Governor Sam Brownback greatly reduced state tax rates in what has been called the Kansas experiment.
 Laffer was paid $75,000 to advise in the creation of Brownback's tax cut plan, and gave Brownback his full endorsement, stating that what Brownback was doing was "truly revolutionary."
 The state, which had previously had a budget surplus, experienced a budget deficit of about $200 million in 2012.
 Drastic cuts to state funding for education and infrastructure followed before the tax cut was repealed in 2017 by a bipartisan super majority in the Kansas legislature.